Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Export tiles/README.md

 ## Additional information

 ArcGIS tiled layers do not support reprojection, query, select, identify, or editing.
 Visit the [ArcGiS Online Developer's portal](https://developers.arcgis.com/ios/latest/swift/guide/layer-types-described.htm#ESRI_SECTION1_30E7379BE7FE4EC2AF7D8FBFEA7BB4CC) to learn more about the characteristics of ArcGIS tiled layers.

+Refer to [Tile Package Specification](https://github.com/Esri/tile-package-spec) on GitHub for more information of the tile package format.

 ## Tags